NCMlab/NCMLabOnlineTools/Readme.md

 # Cognitive Batteries
 Multiple tasks may be selected and ordered into batteries.
 Batteries may differ based on the task components included, or may include the same task components but with differing parameters.
 An example, may be short and long versions of the same task components.
 Therefore, each tasks component requires its own set of parameters that describe the number of trials, timings, etc.

+# Audio Assessment
+This is to ensure that participants can hear any audio and that their speakers are functioning properly.

+# Speaking Assessment
+This is to ensure that the speech recognition is working properly and that the participant's microphone is functioning.

+# Language
+All introduction, instruction, and thank you text can be translated into other languages and loaded via configuration files.

 # Summary
 The use of modifiable parameters and batteries means the end user does not need to modify any of the code that delivers the task components.
 They only need to develop their own personalized batteries.
 Once multiple batteries are developed they are administered based on a URL parameter in the hyperlink provided to participants.

 # Tasks currently implemented
 - Stroop Color, Word, Color/Word
+	- Victoria administration
+	- Golden administration
+- Word Recall
+	- Rey's auditory verbal learning test
+	- Manual recall with an administrator to score responses
+	- Speech recognition to score responses
+- Verbal fluency
+	- Speech recognition to count responses (needs administrator to review and confirm responses)
+	- Manual responses with administrator to count responses (TO DO)
+- Trail making
-- Trail making A and B
+	- A or B
-- Rey Aditory Verbal Learning Task
+	- Automatic scoring of duration and accuracy
+	- Drawing is saved for later inspection
-- Digit span forward and backward
+- Digit span
-- Verbal delayed match to sample
+	- forward
+	- backward
+	- fixed number of trials
+	- continue until a set number of contiguous errors are made
+	- adaptive difficulty using staircase procedures
 - Cube copy
+	- Drawing is saved for later inspection
 - Clock drawing
+	- Drawing is saved for later inspection
-- Rey Osterrieth Complex Figure Drawing
+- Rey Osterrieth Complex Figure Drawing (TO DO)
-- Letter cancellation task
-- Attention Network Test
-- Animal fluency
+	- Drawing is saved for later inspection
 - Card sort
+- Letter cancellation task (DOUBLE CHECK)
-- ICAR Matrix reasoning
+- ICAR Matrix reasoning (DOUBLE CHECK)
+- Verbal delayed match to sample (DOUBLE CHECK)
+	- adaptive difficulty using staircase procedures
+- Attention Network Test (DOUBLE CHECK)

 # Questionnaires
 - Beck Depression Index
-	- jsPsychSurveyMultiChoice
-	- Each question has its own set of options, like a mutliple choice exam
 - Cognitive Flexibility Index
-	- jsPsychSurveyLikert
-	- This is a Likert with 7 options (which are all the same)
 - STAI
-	- jsPsychSurveyLikert
 - Cognitive Flexibility Scale
+- Questionnaires can be incorporated into any battery.
+	- Current questionnaire types
+		- multiple choice
-	- jsPsychSurveyLikert
+		- Likert
 # Folder Structure
 * assets
 	* icons